-For this pilot, Elevate Energy and the Institute for Market Transformation will partner with the City of Chicago to design and test a novel outreach strategy for the income eligible multi-family sector.
-The pilot team will analyze benchmarking results for large income eligible, multi-family buildings in Chicago and target their owners with a unique support package.
-The team will test various outreach strategies on the target audience including curated educational resources, workshops and free energy assessments.
-The pilot team will then collect and analyze information on building performance, participant engagement in incentive programs, and participant feedback, using this information to develop recommendations for next steps.
+For this pilot, Elevate Energy and the Institute for Market Transformation partnered with the City of Chicago to design and test a novel outreach strategy for the income eligible multi-family sector.
+The pilot team analyzed benchmarking results for large income eligible, multi-family buildings in Chicago and targeted their owners with a unique support package.
+The team tested various outreach strategies on the target audience including curated educational resources, workshops and free energy assessments.
+The pilot team then collected and analyzed information on building performance, participant engagement in incentive programs, and participant feedback, using this information to develop recommendations for next steps.

-Elevate Energy completed their last outreach campaign to income eligible multifamily building owners in January.
-The project is now complete and Elevate has submitted their final project report.
+Elevate Energy completed their last outreach campaign to income eligible multifamily building owners in January 2020 and submitted their final project report in March.
 Elevate found that 13 percent of the target group that were contacted through the outreach campaigns submitted applications for a free energy assessment compared to just 2 percent of the control group, which supported their project hypothesis that increased outreach efforts would motivate more property owners with low energy scores to sign up for a utility energy efficiency offering.
 However, the engagement rate for the treatment group was still much lower than anticipated and the team concluded that the outreach efforts were not a cost-effective approach to increasing participation in energy efficiency incentive programs.